 Babywearing can last until your child reaches the age of four, or until you and your child are no longer comfortable.

-If you are looking to purchase a wrap that will transition throughout your babywearing journey, from birth through toddlerhood, a medium-weight woven wrap from the Ready to Wear collection is the ideal choice.
+If you are looking to purchase a wrap that will transition throughout your babywearing journey, from birth through toddlerhood, a medium-weight woven wrap is the ideal choice.
 Many of our Limited Editions are also suitable for all, this is usually mentioned in the product descriptions.
 Woven wraps are also the only type of carrier that will allow you to carry a baby in all three carrying positions – front, hip, and back – both safely and comfortably.

 As you and your child progress through your babywearing journey, your wrap will do so alongside you.
 While our fabrics are made with incredibly strong fibres and woven with the utmost care, it is normal to see beauty marks appear as the fabric goes through daily wear.
 To learn more about your fabric’s unique design, as well as how to care for the life of your baby wrap, we suggest reading our article on the Story of Our Fabric.